Water Safety While Traveling

 • Unpasteurized dairy products - may contain waterborne pathogens

-• Fountain drinks - tap water may be used in the mixing systems
+• Fountain drinks and soda dispensers - tap water may be used in mixing systems

 Handling Water Emergencies

-If you suspect you've consumed contaminated water and develop symptoms:
+If you suspect you have consumed contaminated water and develop symptoms:

 Common Symptoms